 The next section of this paper defines the proposed standard verification, validation and calibration in the modeling context.
 This section also demonstrates how the verification, validation and calibration processes interact.
-The objective of this section is to provide the reader with a background prior discussing the to individual verification, validation and calibration elements in detail.
+The objective of this section is to provide the reader with a background prior to discussing the individual verification, validation and calibration elements in detail.